-Sears pointed to several recent studies that have raised significant questions about the value of probiotics, including for treating diarrhea in children and restoring the gut microbiome after antibiotics.
+Sears pointed to several recent studies that have raised significant questions about the value of probiotics, including for treating diarrhea in children and

 “People love to say that we should all take probiotics, but it’s not that simple,” said Sears.
 “It’s quite possible that a probiotic would be beneficial, but it has to be the right bacteria.”

 And that’s something researchers are still trying to figure out.